Kimberley, South Africa: Religion

-Kimberley, from its earliest days, attracted people of diverse faiths which are still reflected by practising faith communities in the city.
+Kimberley, from its earliest days, attracted people of diverse faiths, which are still reflected by practising faith communities in the city.
 Pre-eminently these are various denominations of Christianity, Islam, Judaism, Hinduism, as well as other faiths.
 Traditional African beliefs continue as an element in the Zionist Christian Church (ZCC).
 Kimberley is the seat of the Anglican Diocese of Kimberley and Kuruman and also of the Roman Catholic Diocese of Kimberley – previously the Apostolic Vicariate of Kimberley in Orange.
-Other denominations having churches in the city are the Methodist Church, the Presbyterian Church, the Congregational Church, the Dutch Reformed Church (Afrikaans: Nederduitse Gereformeerde Kerk), the Baptist Church, the Afrikaans Baptist Church (Afrikaans: Afrikaanse Baptiste Kerk), the Apostolics, Pentecostalists.
+Other denominations having churches in the city are the Methodist Church, the Presbyterian Church, the Congregational Church, the Dutch Reformed Church (Afrikaans: Nederduitse Gereformeerde Kerk), the Baptist Church, the Afrikaans Baptist Church (Afrikaans: Afrikaanse Baptiste Kerk), the Apostolics, Pentecostals.
 The Seventh-day Adventist Church in South Africa was first established in Kimberley.

 Art, music, film and literature

 Notable artists from Kimberley include William Timlin and Walter Westbrook, while an artist noted for his depiction of Kimberley was Philip Bawcombe.

 Writers from the city or with strong Kimberley links include Diane Awerbuck, Benjamin Bennett, Lawrence Green, Dorian Haarhoff, Dan Jacobson, E P Lekhela, Z.K.
 Matthews, Sarah Gertrude Millin, Sol Plaatje, Frank Templeton Prince, Olive Schreiner, A.H.M.
-Scholtz.
+Scholtz, Sabata-Mpho Mokae.

 A notable reggae and rhythm and blues musician from Kimberley is Dr Victor.